SAND-Lab/MEA-NAP/README.md

 ## Installation

-To install, the pipeline, clone the github repository to a location of your choice (eg. your desktop folder):
+To install MEA-NAP, clone the github repository to a location of your choice (e.g., your desktop folder):

 ```
 git clone https://github.com/SAND-Lab/AnalysisPipeline -b v1.1.0
 ```

-Then read through the instructions [here](https://analysis-pipeline.readthedocs.io/en/latest/system-requirements.html) to check you have the appropriate version of Matlab and Matlab toolboxes installed.
+To confirm you have the appropriate version of Matlab and Matlab toolboxes installed, please [see the MEA-NAP systems requirments](https://analysis-pipeline.readthedocs.io/en/latest/system-requirements.html).
+Our [detailed documentation for MEA-NAP](https://analysis-pipeline.readthedocs.io/en/latest/) provides step-by-step instructions for formatting your data and running MEA-NAP.

 To get the cutting edge of the pipeline, which includes the latest features / bug fixes but may introduce new errors, do: